Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 - `projAudio.ahk` => downloads the audio and saves it in the path of the currently active project.
 - `vidSelect.ahk` => downloads the video and saves it in the path selected.
 The file will be reencoded to `h264` for compatibility with NLE's
 - `audSelect.ahk` => downloads the audio and saves it in the path selected.

+> [!Note]
+> The above `video` downloading scripts will attempt to check for a NVIDIA gpu in the user's system and will try to render the files using `nvenc` instead of just the CPU.
+> This check isn't incredibly thorough and may result in issues if the user has an older/lower end NVIDIA card or if for some weird reason their card doesn't have nvenc.
+> If you run into issues please make a PR/Issue on the main github page
 ***

 ## hCrop scripts